 Education and training

-Social workers registered with ACSW may hold either a Bachelor of Social Work (BSW) or Master of Social Work (MSW) degree.
-Those in clinical private practice typically hold an MSW, though a BSW is sufficient for registration.
-Social work training emphasizes the person-in-environment perspective, meaning RSWs are trained to consider how systemic factors (family systems, socioeconomic conditions, cultural context, institutional barriers) interact with individual mental health.
+Social workers in clinical practice typically hold a Master of Social Work (MSW) degree.
+Social work training has a distinctive lens.
+It emphasises the person-in-environment perspective, meaning RSWs are trained to consider how systemic factors (family systems, socioeconomic conditions, cultural context, institutional barriers) interact with individual mental health.

 Scope of practice